-The byte offset in the Payload stream where the receiver reinserts the data item conveyed in a chunk.
-The Position value MUST be computed from the beginning of the Payload stream, which begins at Position zero.
-All RDMA segments belonging to the same Read chunk have the same value in their Position field.
+The byte offset in the unreduced Payload stream where the receiver re-inserts the data item conveyed in a chunk.
+The Position value MUST be computed from the beginning of the unreduced Payload stream, which begins at Position zero.
+All RDMA read segments belonging to the same Read chunk have the same value in their Position field.

-While constructing an RPC-over-RDMA Call message, a requester registers memory segments containing data in Read chunks.
-It advertises these chunks in the RPC-over-RDMA header of the RPC Call.
+While constructing an RPC-over-RDMA Call message, a requester registers memory segments that contain data to be transferred via RDMA Read operations.
+It advertises the co-ordinates of these segments in the RPC-over-RDMA header of the RPC Call.

 After receiving an RPC Call sent via an RDMA Send operation, a responder transfers the chunk data from the requester using RDMA Read operations.
-The responder reconstructs the transferred chunk data by concatenating the contents of each segment, in list order, into the received Payload stream at the Position value recorded in the segment.
+The responder reconstructs the transferred chunk data by concatenating the contents of each segment, in list order, into the received Payload stream at the Position value recorded in the

-Put another way, a receiver inserts the first segment in a Read chunk into the Payload stream at the byte offset indicated by its Position field.
+Put another way, the responder inserts the first segment in a Read chunk into the Payload stream at the byte offset indicated by its Position field.
 Segments whose Position field value match this offset are concatenated afterwards, until there are no more segments at that Position value.
 The next XDR data item in the Payload stream follows.